crowdfavorite/wp-cf-post-meta/README.txt

 					'type' => 'block',
-					'block_label' => 'Items',			// adds a label to the block of elements 'block_label_singular' => 'Item',	// adds a singular label to the "add new" button (otherwise defaults to block_label) 'items' => array(						// required, elements in the repeatable block array(
+					'block_label' => 'Items',			// adds a label to the block of elements 'block_label_singular' => 'Item',	// adds a singular label to the "add new" button (otherwise defaults to block_label) 'block_class' => 'classname',		// optional, classname to add to the block wrapper 'items' => array(						// required, elements in the repeatable block array(
 							'name' => '_unique_element_name',